ksaj/lispiness/README.md

 This is all pure Common Lisp, and I simply use clisp on my Raspberry Pi.
 It will surely work under any OS that even remotely looks and smells like Linux, and should work with little to no modification under anything that looks and smells like LISP.
 Except when I post my GPIO stuff which is rather rpi-centric.
 But it'll all be very documented anyway.
 I've been using clisp on my Mac, too, so... no excuses mmkay?

-Everything is executed as a script.
-For example:  clisp 1.lisp

-But read the code first.
-That's the whole idea.

 > Once you get over the ugly parts, you can get actual work done -- even with Common Lisp.

 I'll add stuff here that I think is good for learning the Lisp language, but not stuff that you find repeated everywhere else.
 That's just repetitive and boring.
 And repetative.
 I've scanned a LOT of the so-called tutorials out there, and moved on because it is clear you could fully understand the content, yet be utterly inept at writing something useful that works - the antithesis to what Lisp has to offer.